carmhui/carmhui/README.md

 - 👋 Hi, I’m @carmhui
 - 👀 I’m interested in data analytics and visualization - "a picture is worth a thousand words"
-- 🌱 I’m currently learning Python, Power BI
+- 🌱 I’m currently learning R,  SQL, Python, Power BI
 - 💞️ I’m looking to collaborate on TBD
 - 📫 How to reach me --> Portfolio website TBA